-Can Drug Sniffing Dogs Really Smell Your Weed and Hash?
-(Newsletter: October 24, 2022)**

 Can Drug Sniffing Dogs Really Smell Your Weed And Hash?
 How Accurate Are They?

-    “In retelling a story about being stopped by police while trafficking narcotics in 1994, Mr. Shawn

-    Carter, better known as Jay-Z, describes a conversation where he tells the racial-profiling officer

-    he does not consent to a search of his vehicle.
-The officer then calls for a drug detecting drug,

-    and now that dog becomes one of Mr. Carter’s 99 problems.
-But a nosey dog finding Hova’s hidden

-    drugs was far from certain.”
+“In retelling a story about being stopped by police while trafficking narcotics in 1994, Mr. Shawn Carter, better known as Jay-Z, describes a conversation where he tells the racial-profiling officer he does not consent to a search of his vehicle.
+The officer then calls for drug-sniffing dogs, becoming one of Mr. Carter’s 99 problems.
+But a nosey dog finding Hova’s hidden drugs was far from certain.”

 Marijuana coming to Circle K gas stations, a first for cannabis industry